 - The new rule adds Medicaid, the Supplemental Nutrition Assistance Program, Section 8 housing assistance, and federally subsidized housing to the list of publicly-funded programs that can be considered a public charge.

 - State or local cash assistance programs can render an applicant inadmissible under the new rule.

 - Applicants receiving Medicaid who are under the age of 21 or pregnant will not be considered a public charge.

 - Immigrants will now have to file a Declaration of Self-Sufficiency when applying for a green card.

 Are you worried that the new public charge rule will make you ineligible for a green card or visa?
-Call our lawyers at The Sekou Clarke Law Group to schedule your free consultation with our seasoned immigration lawyers in Orlando.
+Call our lawyers at The Sekou Clarke Law Group to schedule your consultation with our seasoned immigration lawyers in Orlando.